MPL 50x20x10 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the context of children's health.
-Furthermore, tiny parts of these products are able to be problematic in medical diagnosis when they are in the body.
+- Health risk associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
+It's also worth noting that tiny parts of these magnets can be problematic in medical diagnosis after entering the body.

 Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
 There are neodymium magnets in every smartphone, for example, in the microphone and speakers.